Konamiman/MSX2-Technical-Handbook/md/Appendix1.md

 <p>&nbsp;</p>

 #### CLRSPR (0069H) *3
 * **Function**: initialises all sprites.
-The sprite pattern is cleared to null, the sprite number to the sprite plane number, the sprite colour to the foregtound colour.
+The sprite pattern is cleared to null, the sprite number to the sprite plane number, the sprite colour to the foreground colour.
 The vertical location of the sprite is set to 209 (mode 0 to 3) or 217 (mode 4 to 8).
 * **Input**: SCRMOD (FCAFH) for the screen mode
 * **Output**: none
 * **Registers**: all